CMSgov/ab2d-website/_pages/access-production-claims-data.md

 <ol>
     <li>
-        <p>Download the files in the same shell used to prepare the environment variables.
-You can speed up download times by requesting compressed files in gzip format with the optional <code class="inline-code">Accept-Encoding: gzip</code> header in your command.
-Afterward, decompress (unzip) the gzip files into NDJSON format.</p>
+        <p>Download the files in the same shell used to prepare the environment variables.</p>
         <ul>
             <li>
                 <p>Linux/Mac</p>